-Perforce uses four counters in the course of its regular operations: change, maxCommitChange, job, and journal.
+See the p4 counters command for a list of Perforce counters.
 Superusers can use the -f option to force changes to these counters.
 Changes to these counters are not without risk; see the Release Notes for examples of the types of situations in which manually resetting these counters might be appropriate.